chaimeleon-eu/jobman/usage.md

     -r/--resources-flavor <resources_flavor_name>: required/optional*; either a JSON string with the definition of a resources flavor, or a path to a JSON file containing a resources flavor, or a name of a predefined resources flavor already defined in the application's settings; *optional when there is a default flavor name set in the application settings
     -c/--command: optional; flag; If added and extra arguments are present after '--', use them as the 'command' field in the Kubernetes job's container (or EntryPoint in Docker), rather than the 'args' field (or CMD in Docker) which is the default [false]
     --dry-run: optional; flag; if set the job is not sent to Kubernetes, its content is dumped on the screen [false]
-    --: required; separator between the submit command options and the command or args passed to the job's container; the string that follows the double dash are sent to the Kubernetes job's container either as args or as command (if the 'command' flag is used)
+    --: required/optional*; separator between the submit command options and the command or args passed to the Kubernetes job; the string that follows the double dash are sent to the Kubernetes job either as args or as command (if the 'command' flag is used); *optional when you don't want to pass command/args to the Kubernetes job

 `<command_options>` for the **details** command can be:
     -j/--job-name <job_name>:  required; the name of the job for which you want to get the details;